stephenreid321/lifeaspractice/_sections/the-fivefold-container.md

 Full moon meetings
 ------------------

 We'll meet as a whole group each month on the day of the full moon, 7pm-9pm Stockholm time.
-The first hour will be centered on the Five Focuses, with the second hour reserved for special guests and Q&A. You'll also have the option of drawing a tarot card to reflect on across the month.
+The first hour will be centered on the *Five Focuses*, with the second hour reserved for special guests and Q&A. You'll also have the option of drawing a tarot card to reflect on across the month.

 New moon pods
 -------------